 It’s time to forgive yourself for all the unnecessary pressure you’ve put yourself under.
 To acknowledge the strength you already have and the remarkable milestones you’ve already reached.

-In your health journal, stick photos of any progress you make and take note of it.
-Even if all you do is learn to wiggle your pinky toe again – you need to respect how hard it was to get that right.
+Use your journal to stick photos of any progress you make and note it.
+Even if all you do is learn to wiggle your little toe again – you need to respect how hard it was to get that right.

 In moments when you feel down or behind, that’s when you can whip out your journal and page through every single little success you’ve already had.
 Fuel your spirit with the motivation to move forward and forget about the rest.

-Another great thing to do is take some of the focus from yourself and give it to someone else.
+Another great thing to do is take some overwhelming focus off yourself and direct it to someone who needs help.

-Sometimes I find having a chronic illness to be such a blessing because it’s given me more time to learn about who I am and how I relate to the world around me.
+Sometimes I find having a chronic illness is a blessing because it’s given me more time to learn about who I am and how I relate to the world around me.

-I often do this through some guided meditation as it makes you appreciate what is happening in that very moment in your life.
-And it stops you from worrying about things in the future that you have little control over.
+Guided meditation and mindfulness are helpful because it makes you appreciate what is happening in your life and stop you from worrying about future events that you have little control over.

 Meditation shows you that you cannot run away from yourself.
 Only learn and grow.